-Medical Assistants are an important part of the administrative medical team.
-They help to keep medical organizations streamlined and organized, manage medical or financial records, transcribe reports, schedule appointments, and a variety of clinical duties like preparing patients for examination, giving injections, and operating electrocardiographs.
+Administrative Medical Assistants are an important part of the medical team.
+They help to keep medical organizations streamlined and organized by scheduling appointments and managing a front desk, along with more technical work like keeping medical and financial records, and transcribing reports.

-To succeed in medical assisting students will need to work well with others, employ strong communication and organizational skills, and be confident in dealing with patients.
+To succeed in administrative medical assisting, students will need to work well with others, employ strong communication and organizational skills, and be confident in dealing with customers.

-Students enrolled in the Medical Assisting program can expect to learn the skills necessary to enter the workforce at the cutting edge of medical assisting.
+Students enrolled in the Administrative Medical Assisting program at Skyline College can expect to learn the skills necessary to enter the workforce at the cutting edge of administrative medical assisting.
+Four of the available certificates include a working clerkship, giving our students hands-on experience in the area of Administrative Medical Assisting, including specialty areas such as Medical Editing, Insurance Billing, and Medical Coding.

 Currently, Medical Assisting is one of the fastest growing occupations worldwide.
 Career opportunities abound for well-trained medical assistants, including work in physician's offices, clinics, hospitals, labs, medical publication firms, pharmaceutical firms, public health agencies, and health insurance companies.